Frequently Asked Questions

 -

-Sessions are typically offered Monday through Thursday, with appointments available between 9:00 am and 3:00 pm.
 Limited Friday and weekend sessions may be available by request.
 These appointments are billed at time-and-a-half of the weekday rate.
-During your free consultation, we’ll review your availability together and explore whether there are openings that align with your schedule.

-Session lengths include:
+Session length options include:

-Traditional sessions: 45 minutes
+Standard sessions: 45 minutes

 Extended sessions: 75 minutes